Position

 1. Earn a bachelor’s degree in education or a related field.

-2. Gain experience as a teacher or in another educational role.
+2. Gain teaching experience or work in another educational role.

-3. Obtain a master's degree in educational leadership or administration.
+5. Pursue a master’s degree in education administration.

 How long does it take to become a School Supervisor?